Contact Lenses

 Why It Is Done

 Contact lenses can correct nearsightedness (myopia), farsightedness (hyperopia), astigmatism, and presbyopia.
 Lenses that correct astigmatism are called toric lenses.
-They may need to be custom-made and may cost more than ordinary contact lenses.

 Contact lenses may be used by people who have had cataract surgery and couldn't have an artificial lens implanted in the eye.
 They may also be used to treat eye diseases, such as keratoconus or damage to the cornea caused by injury or infection.